mainmatter/playbook/project-flow/full-service/README.md

 straight to the execution stage building on the visual identity established earlier.

-### Scoping
+### Planning

-Once we defined the user stories in the conception stage, we set the scope for the current increment of the application.
-For each user user story that we are aiming to implement, we will list which of the non-essential fragments and edge cases will be included in the increment, which ones will not and which ones will be moved to a later increment if we are running out of time.
-Excluded fragments and edge cases will be addressed in later increments of the project.
+Once we defined the user stories in the conception stage, we define a plan for the current increment of the application.
+For each user user story that we are aiming to implement, we will list which of the non-essential aspects and edge cases will be included in the increment (e.g. configuring products of the most successful category), which ones will not (e.g. configuring products with little sales volume) and which ones will be moved to a later increment if we are running out of time (e.g. allowing customers to see the status of past orders).
+Excluded aspects and edge cases will be addressed in later increments of the project.

 Software projects are highly dynamic and the bigger the scope of a project, the easier it can get off course, resulting in delays and budget overruns.
-By limiting the scope per increment we minimize complexity and thus risk while allowing a decision between implementing essential versions of more user stories or covering more non-essential fragments and edge cases for less user stories later on in the process.
+By limiting the scope per increment and introducing escape hatches we minimize complexity and thus risk while allowing clients to make a decision between implementing essential versions of more user stories versus covering more non-essential aspects and edge cases for less user stories later on.

-Once all stakeholders agree on a set of user stories and included as well as excluded fragments and edge cases, we write those down in an increment plan and estimate a rough timeline.
-However, that plan is not irrevocable and neither is the estimate more than an assessment based on the information available at the time.
-Previously unknown challenges will be uncovered during execution and clients are free to change their minds about particular aspects of the project any time as well - in fact we encourage them to constantly validate we are still on the right track and raise concerns immediately if they feel we are not.
+Once all stakeholders agree on the plan for the current increment of the project, we write down the list of user stories and included as well as excluded aspects and edge cases in an increment plan and estimate a rough timeline.
+That plan is not irrevocable and neither is the estimate more than an assessment based on the information available at the time though.
+Previously unknown challenges will likely be uncovered during execution and new learning will be made.
+We encourage clients to constantly question assumptions and priorities and ask for a change of plan anytime they feel suitable.
+It is possible at any time to go back to the planning stage for an increment and plan different user stories, include or exclude different aspects of them or even start over with discovery or conception if new business objectives are identified.

 ## Execution

-In the execution phase of an increment, we turn user stories into usable features or the application.
-We will break down the user stories that were scoped for the increment into fine-grained issues and assign them to iterations following our [process](../process/).
-As we do that, our engineers and designers continue to work closely with clients, discussing individual aspects of user stories as well as different alternatives for designing and implementing them along with the associated effort.
+In the execution phase of an increment, we turn user stories into usable features of the application, iteratively building it up over time.
+We will break down the user stories into fine-grained issues and assign those to iterations following our [process](../process/).
+As we do that, our engineers and designers continue to work closely with clients.
+We will discuss individual facets of user stories as well as different alternatives for designing and implementing those along with the associated effort, involving the client in all decisions that are made.

 We build slices of the system at once, including everything from the design, backend, and frontend code of a particular user story so we can release them as